On the symplectic type of isomorphims of the p-torsion of elliptic curves: Our approach to the problem of determining the symplectic type

 Let $E/\Q_\ell$ have potentially good reduction but not good reduction, so that $e \ne 1$.
-Then, it is well known (see \cite{Kraus1990}) that $\ell$ and $\Phi$ satisfies one of the following possibilities: \begin{itemize} \item $\ell \geq 5$ and $\Phi$ is cyclic of order 2,3,4,6; \item $\ell = 3$ and $\Phi$ is cyclic of order 2,3,4,6 or isomorphic to $\Dic_{12}$, the Dicyclic group of order 12; \item $\ell = 2$ and $\Phi$ is cyclic of order 2,3,4,6 or it has order 8 and is isomorphic to the quaternion group $H_8$ or it has order 24 and is isomorphic to $\SL_2(\F_3)$. \end{itemize} We now give references for the currently available criteria: \begin{itemize} \item for any $\ell$ of (potentially) multiplicative reduction there is \cite[Proposition~2]{KO} (see Theorem~\ref{T:potMult}); \item for $\ell=2$, $e=24$ there is \cite[Theorem~4]{F33p} (see Theorem~\ref{T:Wilde24}); \item for $\ell=2$, $e=8$ there is \cite[Theorem~4.6]{FNS23n} (see Theorem~\ref{T:mainWilde8}); \item for $\ell=3$, $e=12$ there is \cite[Theorem~4.7]{FNS23n} (see Theorem~\ref{T:mainWilde12}); \item for $\ell \equiv 2 \pmod{3}$ and $e=3,6$ there is \cite[Proposition~A.2]{HK2002} but this criterion has fairly restrictive applications due to its large list of hypothesis. \end{itemize} Suppose that $E/\Q_\ell$ and $E'/\Q_\ell$ have isomorphic $p$-torsion and $e=e'=6$ or $e=e'=2$; then there is an element $d \in \Q_\ell$ such that the quadratic twists $dE$ and $dE'$ respectively satisfy $e(dE) = e(dE') = 3$ or $e(dE) = e(dE') = 1$.
-Since taking quadratic twists preserves the existence and the symplectic type of a $p$-torsion isomorphism we conclude that the cases $e=6$ and $e=2$ reduce respectively to the cases $e=3$ and $e=1$ (good reduction).
+It is well known (see \cite{Kraus1990}) that $\ell$ and $\Phi$ satisfies one of the following possibilities: \begin{itemize} \item $\ell \geq 5$ and $\Phi$ is cyclic of order 2,3,4,6; \item $\ell = 3$ and $\Phi$ is cyclic of order 2,3,4,6 or isomorphic to $\Dic_{12}$, the Dicyclic group of order 12; \item $\ell = 2$ and $\Phi$ is cyclic of order 2,3,4,6 or it has order 8 and is isomorphic to the quaternion group $H_8$ or it has order 24 and is isomorphic to $\SL_2(\F_3)$. \end{itemize} Below we list the symplectic criteria currently available in the literature.
+Note that all of them require $E/\Q_\ell$ and~$E'/\Q_\ell$ to have the same kind of reduction; moreover, in the case of potentially good reduction, the hypothesis $E[p] \simeq E'[p]$ implies the semistability defects satisfy $e=e'$ (see part (A) of Proposition~\ref{P:TwistsameType}), thus no further reference to $E'$ is required. \begin{itemize} \item for any $\ell$ of multiplicative reduction there is \cite[Proposition~2]{KO} (see Theorem~\ref{T:potMult}); \item for $\ell=2$, $e=24$ there is \cite[Theorem~4]{F33p} (see Theorem~\ref{T:Wilde24}); \item for $\ell=2$, $e=8$ there is \cite[Theorem~4.6]{FNS23n} (see Theorem~\ref{T:mainWilde8}); \item for $\ell=3$, $e=12$ there is \cite[Theorem~4.7]{FNS23n} (see Theorem~\ref{T:mainWilde12}); \item for $\ell \equiv 2 \pmod{3}$ and $e=3,6$ there is \cite[Proposition~A.2]{HK2002} but this criterion has fairly restrictive applications due to its large list of hypothesis. \end{itemize} Suppose that $E/\Q_\ell$ and $E'/\Q_\ell$ have potentially good reduction and isomorphic $p$-torsion.
+If their semistability defects satisfy $e=e'=6$ or $e=e'=2$, then there is an element $d \in \Q_\ell$ such that the quadratic twists $dE$ and $dE'$ respectively satisfy $e(dE) = e(dE') = 3$ or $e(dE) = e(dE') = 1$ (cf. Proposition~\ref{P:TwistsameType}).
+Since twisting both curves by~$d$ preserves the existence and the symplectic type (Lemma~\ref{L:twistIso}) of a $p$-torsion isomorphism we conclude that the cases $e=6$ and $e=2$ reduce respectively to the cases $e=3$ and $e=1$ (good reduction).